 These buses do not stop for any sightseeing on the route to Nubra Valley.
 Hence, you will not be able to click photos wherever you like as the bus will not stop at your wish.

-However, you can try to a grab a right-hand window seat on Leh to Nubra Valley bus to capture some basic photos from the moving bus or enjoy the journey.
-The views will keep on changing from left to right but overall the right-hand side will offer you
+However, you can try to grab a right-hand window seat on Leh to Nubra Valley bus to capture some basic photos from the moving bus or enjoy the journey.
+The views will keep on changing from left to right but overall the right-hand side will offer you the most scenic views.

 I hope this article will help you learn about the bus services from Nubra Valley to Leh and vice-versa.
 Also, I have covered the buses running within Nubra Valley.